Understanding roles of the iSHARE scheme

 - Scheme Administrator: this legal entity is responsible for verifying applications and admitting parties to the scheme.
 This entails both checking the identity of the company, and its legal adherence to the rules.
 In addition, a technical compliance process may be required..
 Currently, Visma Connect fulfills the Scheme Administrator role.
 In the future, other parties will be able to apply to become the Scheme Administrator.

 - Scheme Owner: the legal entity responsible for overseeing the changes and development of the iSHARE framework itself.
-All iSHARE participants can submit change requests to the Scheme Owner, who will then assess if they are in line with the framework’s general principles.
-Visma Connect is entrusted with the Scheme Owner role.
+All iSHARE participants can submit change requests to the Scheme Owner, who will then assess if they are in line with the framework’s general principles. iSHARE Foundation is guarding this role.